One of your contraception choices is the birth control shot. You should try it, but before that, you might have birth control questions, right?

 Any injection has a major human disadvantage, many people are afraid of injections.
 I hope you are not.

-The birth control shot is applied either in the arm, leg or buttocks, and it has to be applied by your doctor.
+This contraception injection is applied either in the arm, leg or buttocks, and it has to be applied by your doctor.

 Personally I have never used this method of contraception.
 I'm one of those women who are afraid of injections, and according to the side effects of this birth control method, I do not think it's something for me.
 I am also fearful of complications or risks to my health.
 But, each head is a world, and every woman has their own preferences and customs.